Last updated on November 12, 2024

 Google core updates always aim to make Google’s search results better for users.
 And that means Google’s advice will always start in the same place: improving your content.

-Take a step back and try to evaluate the overall quality of your website instead of focusing on a specific ranking factor.
+Take a step back and try to evaluate the overall quality of your website instead of focusing on a specific factor.
 As you can imagine, this is ongoing work – not a simple quick fix.

-Lay the groundwork for recovery with E-E-A-T
+Lay the groundwork for recovery with people-first content and E-E-A-T

+The “E-E-A-T” concept is closely related to this.
 E-E-A-T is short for experience, expertise, authority, and trustworthiness.
 It’s not an individual ranking factor but instead summarizes a concept of high-quality content that Google wants to reward with its core updates.
 Content that performs well in terms of E-E-A-T is content written by experienced subject matter experts that are trustworthy and recognized as authorities in their niche.

 The concept has historically been very important for sites labeled by Google as “your money or your life” (YMYL).
 These are sites on topics that help us make important life decisions, such as finance or health sites.
 But in the last few years, the concept has become more and more important for all types of websites.